Alibabade/Mesh-preprocessor-in-blender-with-python/README.md

 # Mesh-preprocesser-in-blender-with-python
-This repos presents a mesh preprocesser tool which works with python and blender.
+This repos presents a mesh preprocessor tool which works with python and blender.
 It's capable of processing mesh files in batch.

 ## Introduction
-The main reason to create such a mesh processer is that preparing mesh files (especially .obj file format) for datasets usually is time-consuming, and it kind of needs tons of manual work.
-To free hands, a mesh processer tool is presented to do the dirty work for people.
+The main reason to create such a mesh preprocessor is that preparing mesh files (especially .obj file format) for datasets usually is time-consuming, and it kind of needs tons of manual work.
+To free hands, a mesh processor tool is presented to do the dirty work for people.

 ## Functions
 A few functions are added in this tool, for example, subdivide mesh into (or closest to) desired vertex number, triangulate the mesh if needed, and extract vertex idxs of arbitrary sub-surfaces from the mesh.